EmanuelSommer/portvine/cran-comments.md

 ## This is a resubmission

-It is implementing feedback from Uwe Ligges (Thanks for that!).
+It is implementing feedback from Victoria Wimmer (Thanks for that!).

-* The rather large tarball size was reduced by moving a figure heavy vignette to an article now only displayed on the package website.

-* The overall check time was reduced as suggested mainly by making the examples in the vignette faster and by skipping a test of an internal function on CRAN, which are aimed for the local testing when implementing new features.
+* Title was reduced to less than 65 characters

+* The example which would run over 5 sec was wrapped in \donttest{} instead of
+  \dontrun{}

+* I had a look at all my functions and as far as I am concerned I only found calls of cat() in non print or summary functions with the following scheme: if(trace) cat().
+So the user can suppress the information messages by setting the argument 'trace' to FALSE.
+Otherwise I only once print to the console with message() to inform the user of potentially unintended behavior.

 ## R CMD check results